yuex/pelican-chameleon/README.md

             ]),
         ]

-## Support for Google custom search
+## Built-in support for Google custom search

 Put following in your MENUITEMS to have a search box on top navbar.
 'Search' is the key, mandatory.